Bunlong/react-screen-capture/README.md

-# react-pip-window
+# react-screen-capture

-If you think any of the `react-pip-window` can be improved, please do open a PR with any updates and submit any issues.
+If you think any of the `react-screen-capture` can be improved, please do open a PR with any updates and submit any issues.
 Also, I will continue to improve this, so you might want to watch/star this repository to revisit.

 ## 🌟 Contribution

-We'd love to have your helping hand on contributions to `react-pip-window` by forking and sending a pull request!
+We'd love to have your helping hand on contributions to `react-screen-capture` by forking and sending a pull request!

 Your contributions are heartily ♡ welcome, recognized and appreciated. (✿◠‿◠)